a-rich/Liquidemocracy/bill_collection/README.md

 made for the zip file instead of requsting each XML in the table.
-Since the last modified data for each bill is included in the table, we can skip parsing a bill in the zip archive if the manifest entry (a datetime) for that bill is
->= the date in the table.
+Since the last modified data for each bill is included in the table, we can skip parsing a bill in the zip archive if the manifest entry (a datetime) for that bill is greater than or equal to the date in the table.
 Unfortunately, the California state bill page includes neither a zip archive nor a listing of last modified dates.
 As a consequence, the scraper must make an independent request to every single bill's web page making it the slowest scraper implemented thus far.

 Bill data requirements
 -----------------------------